Marquesan warrior (Toa)

 Strong Marquesan warrior (Toa Karaiha Te Henua Enana in Marquesan language)

-This is a wall-art with an authentic story carved in oceania rosewood.
+This is a wall-art with an authentic story carved in oceanic rosewood from Hakaui Valley.

 It displays an ancient Marquesan warrior that’s protecting his island.
-Nuku Hiva island was carved on the back of the turtle shell which carries a strong meaning in Marquesan culture.
-Like deified ancestors, turtles were believed to have the ability to cross between two worlds.
+Nuku Hiva Island was carved on the back of the turtle shell which carries a strong meaning in Marquesan culture.
+Like deified ancestors, turtles were believed to have the ability to cross between two worlds - mortal and immortal.

 Symbolically, a turtle (honu) means immortality, strength, stability, fertility, and creation.
 Despite being slow in pace, this creature never gives up which signifies perseverance, endurance, and faithfulness – sometimes against incredible odds.
 It is also regarded as a mark of good luck and guidance.